Time on My Hands (Dad's Army): Plot

 Mainwaring and Wilson are enjoying a relaxing morning coffee at the Marigold Tea Rooms.
 Walker comes in and asks Mainwaring to go outside and tell him if the police are about.
-This is because Walker has to bring some (obviously unauthorized) things in for the shop.
+This is because Walker has to bring some unauthorised items in for the shop.
 Mainwaring refuses to be part of Walker's black market business.
 After Walker leaves, Pike and Jones burst in, announcing that a Luftwaffe pilot is stuck hanging from the roof of the town hall after bailing out.
 Gathering together the rest of the platoon, they head straight for the town hall.

-When they arrive they find the ARP and Warden Hodges marshalling a large crowd of spectators, watching the stranded German hanging from his parachute, which is caught on the clock tower.
+When they arrive, they find the ARP and Warden Hodges marshalling a large crowd of spectators, watching the stranded German hanging from his parachute, which is caught on the clock tower.
 Mainwaring brusquely pushes Hodges aside and takes over command of the situation himself.
 He leads his men (except Godfrey, who stays behind and watches from outside) up a ladder to the tower, to try to rescue the German.
 The ladder is a makeshift one made out of several ladders to replace the tower's old staircase that was destroyed by a fire bomb the previous year.

-After a number of failed attempts to rescue the pilot, with his non-understanding of English not helping matters, they eventually manage to reach him using a pole found by Jones.
-Unfortunately the pole had been holding up the ladders to the tower, which collapse, leaving them stranded.
+After a number of failed attempts to rescue the pilot, with his lack of English not helping matters, they eventually manage to reach him using a pole found by Jones.
+Unfortunately, the pole had been holding up the ladders to the tower, which collapse, leaving them stranded.
 While Mainwaring puts the German pilot under close arrest, he and the rest of the men try to find a way to get back down.
 Meanwhile, on the ground level, a sneering Hodges mocks their predicament, enraged because it was he who had erected the ladders in the first place.
 Mainwaring and Pike drop a note in a glass bottle to the ground asking for help, but Hodges just writes in chalk "How are you going to get down?" on the pavement, prompting Pike to throw a second bottle down at him in annoyance.
 The Vicar and the Verger arrive, and after being told of the platoon's predicament, the Vicar has an idea, and leaves to fetch something.